gitter-badger/UniBt/README.md

 **Welcome your pull requests!**

 The reason for uploading this source code to BitBucket, it is because I think the UniBt's source code to your many contributions to be upgraded.
-Please be to the many pull request!
+Please be to the many pull requests!
-I always look forward to your pull request.
+I always look forward to your pull requests.

 Created by EjongHyuck([@HansMakart](https://twitter.com/HansMakart)).